 Doctoral Practicum Program

-The CAPS training model places a strong emphasis on developing the personal attributes required of psychologists.
+The CMHC training model places a strong emphasis on developing the personal attributes required of psychologists.
 As a result, those admitted for our doctoral practicum program are expected to demonstrate a willingness to engage in appropriate self-examination and reflection.
 Further, in keeping with our training philosophy, the foundation of our approach to training is a practitioner model.
 The emphasis is upon learning through the practical application of evidence-based practice in psychology.
 Professional skills training will vary in complexity from basic engagement skills to more complex multi-level interventions depending on the needs of the individual practicum counselor.

 Weekly Hour Expectations